Collection Development Policy

 ACCESS

-Selection of materials for adults will not be restricted by the possibility that those materials may come into the possession of children.
-The ultimate responsibility for use of materials by children rests with their parents or legal guardians.
+Selection of materials for adults will not be restricted by the possibility that those materials may come into the possession of minors.
+The ultimate responsibility for use of materials by minors rests with their parents or legal guardians, and the Library provides resources to assist with these decisions.

 REQUESTS FOR RECONSIDERATION